 Our latest project is our film "Arise Sweet Sarah" which is based on our live production.
 The film was released September 2015.
 Arise Sweet Sarah shares a message of the value and importance of all human life, as well as a message of healing, forgiveness and grace in the midst of unthinkable grief in the wake of lost motherhood.
 It is based on the testimony of Sandy Arena and includes performances by both of her daughters Annaliese Arena and Alexis Gaetano and her husband Sam Arena.
 The story is told through a powerful combination of narration, acting, original score and a combination of modern dance and ballet.
 Filming took place in Rochester, NY during the summer of 2014 in conjunction with Verb Records.
 Verb Records was recently named the Record Label of the Year by the IMEA awards.

 This is just one chapter in the hundreds of chapters that make up my life.
 But it is one that I care deeply about and one that changed everything in my life.
 This story matters so much to me that I wrote a live theatrical production about it called The Life Ballet that was adapted into a film called "Arise Sweet Sarah" in conjunction with Verb Records after two years of writing, editing, filming and post production work on both the film and soundtrack.
 "Arise Sweet Sarah" was released September 12, 2015 at the world famous George Eastman House's Dryden Theater in Rochester, NY.
 My family and I and many others have traveled all over the United States and into Canada with the live version of the show since 2008 to share truth and hope to the next generation, and to those who may be suffering after abortion as I silently suffered for so many years.
 One in three women will have an abortion by age 45, so I know I'm not alone.
-But because of guilt and shame, you may not hear of such a story.
 Thank you for reading it and for treating my heart with kindness.
-It's not easy to bare such a tale, but I do so so others may choose differently.
+It's not easy to bare such a tale, but I do so so others may find peace and healing too.

 My oldest daugther Alexis dances the part of "Grown Sarah".